mbenyoub/web_notification/README.rst

 Appach or Nginx to make a dispatcher.

-How use long polling with OpenERP
+How to use long polling with OpenERP
 ---------------------------------

 Make your Nginx/Appach conf